The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 REAL LIFE EXAMPLE: TARGET GETTING STRICTER ON SOME RETURNS

-I chatted with Tina from Stockton, CA, about her recent experience at a Target store.
+I chatted with Tina from Stockton, CA about her last experience at a Target store.

-She thought she had cracked the system with Target’s generous Cat & Jack return policy, which allows worn-out kids’ clothes to be returned within a year.
+She thought she had identified a loophole in the system with Target’s rather generous Cat & Jack return policy which allows for the return of children’s clothes that are worn out within a year.

-But after one too many trips to customer service with scuffed-up sneakers and worn leggings, she was politely warned that any future return of worn clothing were going to be denied.
+However, after making multiple trips to the customer service with her worn out sneakers and worn out leggings, she was told politely that any further return of worn clothes would be rejected, unless there was a manufacturer’s defect.

-The reality check made her rethink how often she was treating Target like a clothing rental service, and now she tries to pass down outgrown items instead of automatically returning them.
+The reality check made her change her perspective on her shopping behavior at Target and she now tries to pass on the items instead of returning them.

-She said, “I thought I had an unlimited pass, but apparently, even Target has a limit—guess I’ll just donate their old clothing now.”
+She said, ”I thought I had an endless credit, but I guess even Target has its limits — I guess I’ll just donate their used clothing instead.”

 2. Walmart

-Walmart has a decent return policy, but it also tracks customers to prevent return fraud.
+Walmart has a pretty good return policy but it also has a system in place to identify and prevent return fraud.

-In some cases, Walmart has banned shoppers from making any returns, even for defective items.
+In some cases, Walmart has prevented shoppers from making any returns at all, including for defective products.

-Common Reasons for a Ban: Frequent high-dollar returns, excessive non-receipt returns, or suspicious refund requests.
+Common Reasons for a Ban: Frequent high dollar returns, frequent returns with no receipt, or suspicious refund requests.

-Tracking System Used: Walmart uses The Retail Equation (TRE) to track returns and flag unusual patterns.
+Tracking System Used: Walmart uses The Retail Equation (TRE) to identify returns and catch unusual patterns.

-Some customers report being banned after returning expensive electronics or multiple high-ticket items in a short period.
+Some customers have reported being banned after buying and returning expensive electronics or several high-end items within a short period of time.

 30% RETURNS COULD TRIGGER WALMART BAN